PEERS Social Skills Help Kids with Autism

 Individuals and families who are interested in participating in PEERS may contact the program at email@example.com or 310-26-PEERS.

-*News Release by UCLA Semel Institute for Neuroscience and Human Behavior: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+2Source/Reference: UCLA Semel Institute for Neuroscience and Human Behavior (ucla.edu).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.